 In contrast, James Altucher has been popularising the idea of Idea Sex for individuals to future proof and innovative.
 Watch this video for a 5m overview of his ideas (but please beware of his reference to 10,000 hours to be an expert and check that against our deliberate practice mental model).
 I've attributed Altucher in the diagram, not because he was the first to discuss this term, but because his version is likely to have the most resonance and utility with you, our ModelThinkers audience.

-Finally, I should note that this Mental Model bears much resemblance to the Medici effect, as outlined in the 2004 book by Frans Johannsson.
+Finally, we should note that this Mental Model bears much resemblance to the Medici effect, as outlined in the 2004 book by Frans Johannsson.

 Oops, That’s Members’ Only!